indeedeng/iwf/README.md

 The `execute` API returns a StateDecision to decide what is next.

-Both `waitUntil` and `execute` are implemented by code.
-So it's extremely dynamic / flexible for business.
-Any code change deployed will take effect immediately.
+Both `waitUntil` and `execute` are implemented by code and executed in runtime dynamically!
+So it's extremely flexible for business -- [any code change deployed will take effect immediately](https://github.com/indeedeng/iwf/wiki/How-to-modify-workflow-code-without-breaking-changes).

 ### StateDecision from `execute`
-User workflow implements a ** `execute` API** to return a StateDecision for:
+User workflow implements a **`execute` API** to return a StateDecision for:
 * A next state
 * Multiple next states running in parallel
 * Stop the workflow: